grs-se/Notes--Effective-Java--Joshua-Bloch/Chapter2--Creating_and_Destroying_Objects.md

 	new HashMap<String, List<String>>();
 ```

 This redundant specification quickly becomes painful as the length and complexity of the type parameters increase.
 With static factories, however, the compiler can figure out the type parameters for you.
-This is known as *type inference.* FOr example, supposed HahMpa provided this static factory:
+This is known as *type inference.* FOr example, supposed HahMap provided this static factory:

 ```java
 public static <K, V> HashMap<K, V> newInstance() {